elementor/elementor/docs/modules/tabs-v2/index.md

 ```

 ## Another useful feature that used in nested tabs is partial data render
-* Since the default render mechanism is render all the children each render,
+* Since the default render mechanism render all the children each render,
-  * There is issue with the nested-tabs, when you modify the 'tab-title' or 'tab-content' for example, and the whole nested-tabs children hierarchy is affected, it gets re-render which create huge performance impact
+	* There is issue with the nested-tabs, when you modify the `tab-title` or `tab-content` for example, and the whole nested-tabs children hierarchy affected, it gets re-render which create huge performance impact
-  * The new nested infrastructure is allowing to avoid it, using new feature called partial render:
+	* The new nested infrastructure is allowing to avoid it, if you know the markup in advance using new feature called __partial render__:
 		* The feature will avoid the full re-render and select this exact node/markup and modify only it.
 		* You will be able to achieve that using the following markup in the element:
-      - for repeater items, example:
+			- For repeater items, example:
       ```html
         <element
             'data-binding-type': 'repeater-item',  // Type of binding (to know how to behave).